jag-123/SoftSysAmusedAnemone/docs/README.md

 ## Implementation
 ### Overview
-Our pipe screen saver is created with a pipe that grows incrementally around the screen.
+Our pipe screensaver is created with a pipe that grows incrementally around the screen.
 Once it grows to contain a certain number of pipe units or it cannot grow any more (because it would hit itself otherwise), it stops growing and remains on the screen while more pipes continue to grow.
 After SOME pipes are created, the entire screen resets and it starts building again.

 For example, this is how we implemented our reset function: